bill-ying/sync-folder/README.md

 # sync-folder

 **sync-folder** is a Python utility for one-way synchronization of two folders.
-It copies new and updated files from a source folder to a target folder.
+New and updated files from a source folder are copied to a target folder.
 If a file is deleted from the source, it is moved (with its folder structure preserved) to a `Deleted` folder inside the target.

 ## Features